collegeman/sharepress/readme.txt

 == Changelog ==

+= 2.2.22 =
+* Added: Finally, pro users can hide their personal wall using custom filters.
+Refer to the instructions in sharepress-mu.php

 = 2.2.21 =
-* Added more detailed sharepress error email when multiple open graph tags exist
+* Added: more detailed sharepress error email when multiple open graph tags exist

 = 2.2.20 =
 * Fixed: facebook cache buster the old one is behind a login now!
 Uses api call.